logo

 There are many causes of down cows, including:

-• gut disease- rumen acidosis, bloat, twisted gut
+• Gut disease - rumen acidosis, bloat, twisted gut.

-• previous illness - facial eczema
+• Previous illness - facial eczema.

 2. Decide on treatment

-The best place for a down cow is under a roof or well sheltered area.
+Early diagnosis and treatment will maximise the cow’s chances of a quick recovery.
+In most cases, a cow may recover on the same day.
+If it’s looking like it will take longer, she should be moved to a suitable, dedicated nursing area.
+The best place for a down cow is under a roof or a well-sheltered area.
 But if you can’t provide a dedicated down cow area, some easy ways to care for cows in the paddock include using cow covers or putting out a few hay bales to provide shelter from the weather.

 3. Follow treatment management plan

-The requirements of nursing a down cow include:
+The requirements of nursing a down cow:

-• providing a dedicated area with shelter and barriers
+• Providing a dedicated area with shelter and barriers.

-• providing clean, dry and soft bedding that will offer a non-slip surface when the cow tries to stand
+• Providing clean, dry and soft bedding that will offer a non-slip surface when the cow tries to stand.

-• providing a continuous supply of clean water and good feed
+• Providing a continuous supply of clean water and good feed.

-• regularly hand stripping milk from the udder
+• Regularly hand-stripping milk from the udder.

-• using lifting devices to get her to her feet only - never leave cows hanging in lifting devices.
+• Using lifting devices to get her to her feet only - never leave cows hanging in lifting devices.

 When to roll, when to lift